meduzen/blog/vitepress/notes/2023-11-20-rss-rss-rss.md

 title: My first game changer
 description: RSS feeds variations for all tastes and deviances
 publishedAt: 2023-11-20
-excerpt: RSS feeds were my first game changer as a consumer of the web.
+excerpt: Years later, I still think that [RSS feeds are a pillar of the web]().
 ---

 # My first game changer